deeplook/sparklines/README.rst

 Installation
 ------------

+You can install this package using ``pip install sparklines`` from the `Python Package Index`_.
-You can clone this repository and install it via ``python setup.py install`` or ``pip install -e .``.
+You can also clone this repository and install it via ``python setup.py install`` or ``pip install -e .``.
-After installing, you will have access system-wide (or in your virtualenv if you have used that) to ``sparklines`` programmatically or via the command-line.
-At some later time it will be also available via ``pip install sparklines`` from the Python Package Index.
+After installing, you will have access system-wide (or in your virtualenv if you have used that) to ``sparklines``, programmatically as well as via a command-line tool with the same name.

 Test
 ----